Petrol, diesel prices remain unchanged in Mumbai, Delhi, Kolkata, Chennai: Check fuel rates here

-Petrol and diesel prices remained unchanged in the country on Sunday.
-This is the longest duration when the rates have remained static.
+Petrol and diesel prices remained unchanged in the country on Monday.
+The prices have remained static for over 120 days, and this is the longest duration for which rates have remained firm.

 In December 2021, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.